angular/material/README.md

 Our formal release of `minor` builds is much less frequent.
 The release process for `minor` builds is currently being re-evaluated.

-> For the purposes of AngularJS Material, you *could* think of the patch releases as being *minor* changes and the 'minor' releases as being *major* changes according to semver.
+> For the purposes of AngularJS Material, you *could* think of the patch releases as being *minor* changes, and the 'minor' releases as being *major* changes according to semver.

 ## <a name="contributing"></a> Contributing